bhanubokkasam/Hotel_management_python/README.md

 4 for exit
 you can use them to search customer name and room num and rooms avaliable.
 ### 3.ADD
-This has almost same functionality as booking.
+This has almost same functionality as booking

 ### 4. Exit